 For example, we will shred or incinerate paper-based records, and overwrite or delete electronic files.
-We may also use a third party to safely dispose of records on the school's behalf.
+We may also use a third party to safely dispose of records on the Trust and its Schools behalf.
 If we do so, we will require the third party to provide sufficient guarantees that it complies with data protection law.